MicrosoftDocs/Viva/Briefing/be-admin.md

 * **Licensed users only** - Users get access to the Briefing email only if they have licenses that include the Exchange Online service plan.
 * **Understand data privacy** - See the [Privacy guide](be-privacy.md) to understand how privacy is built into Briefing emails and to learn what you can configure to address your organization's specific privacy requirements.

-As the admin, you can set up Briefing email at the [user level](#user-level-configuration) or [tenant level](#tenant-level-configuration).

 ## User-level configuration

 > [!Note]
 > Users can choose to opt out or back in at any time at [cortana.office.com](https://cortana.office.com).

-Confirm the following additional prerequisites before configuring user-level access:
+Confirm the following additional prerequisites.
+Then you can use the Exchange Online PowerShell V2 module to set Briefing email access [for one user](#set-access-for-one-user) or [for multiple users](#set-access-for-multiple-users).

 ### Additional prerequisites

 * **.NET Framework** - You must have [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework) or the latest available version installed.
 * **Install the required module** - [Install the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2#install-and-maintain-the-exchange-online-powershell-v2-module)

-To configure user-level access, use the Exchange Online PowerShell V2 module to set Briefing email access [for one user](#set-access-for-one-user) or [for multiple users](#set-access-for-multiple-users).

 > [!Important]
 > Before configuring access, confirm you're connected to [Exchange Online](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2?view=exchange-ps#connect-to-exchange-online-using-the-exo-v2-module).